hongaar/oneci/README.md

 ## spec

-The to be developed OpenCI specification would incorporate common features from various CI vendors, like steps, conditions, environments, matrix expansion, deployment, etc.
+The to be developed OneCI specification would incorporate common features from various CI vendors, like steps, conditions, environments, matrix expansion, deployment, etc.

 ## adapters

-Various adapters could be developed for conversion to/from the OpenCI spec to platform specific formats to make migrations easy.
+Various adapters could be developed for conversion to/from the OneCI spec to platform specific formats to make migrations easy.

 ## packages